williamdlees/TRIgS/docs/AnnotateTree.md

 Before use, verify that the pre-requisites listed are installed.
 Verfy that dnaml is available by opening a command prompt, changing to the directory containing the utilities, and typing dnaml or ./dnaml.
 If you wish to create logo plots, verify that Berkely Weblogo is installed by typing seqlogo or ./seqlogo.

-Executing the commands in test/test.sh will exercise AnnotateTree and RevertToGermline with sample data.
-Output AnnotateTree will be created in a subdirectory.
+Executing the commands in test/test.sh will exercise AnnotateTreeCmd and RevertToGermlineCmd with sample data.
+Output  from AnnotateTreeCmd will be created in a subdirectory.